sodafoundation/architecture-analysis/specs/bali/Profile_Properties_Definition.md

-There is no impact on the deployment, but to reduce the complexity of configuring profile, we would provide some sample profiles in different scenarios (such as Data Provisioning, Data Replication and so forth).
+There is no impact on the deployment, but to reduce the complexity of configuring profile, we would provide some sample profiles in different scenarios (such as Provisioning, Data Replication and so forth).

 ### Developer impact